jbirddog/blue/README.md

 ## TODOs

 1. Rename `op_op` to `op_opent` or similar
+1. Remove if/ifnot, ip/setip
-1. Add an opcode to ops_vm that is kinda high up and `make` fails until `make clean`
+1. Bug: Add an opcode to ops_vm that is kinda high up and `make` fails until `make clean`
 1. setq, etc stack effects feel backwards when not in test code
    1. see swap in op_setvarq, op_cb, etc
 1. Consider here, some merging of `cb`, `setb`, `clitb`, etc